r3g676/DLR-Bot/README.md

 # What is this for:
-  An old Discord bot that I made for a video game that no longer exists.
+  An old Discord bot that I made for a DBZ themed video game that no longer exists.
 It may or may not still work.

+# Features:
+  - Application forms command
+  - Player reporting
+  - Adding and removing roles
+  - General info about server
+  - Help command

 # How to start:
   1. Download Node.js